Bernstein-Kouchnirenko-Khovanskii with a symmetry: Enumerative results and genericity conditions for symmetric curves

+{\bf Geometry of the support set.} For what follows, we need some vocabulary associated to the support set $A\subset M\simeq\Z^3$.

-Warning: when we say about a finite set $A\subset M\simeq\Z^n$ something that makes little sense for finite sets (like having a certain dimension or a certain volume or being parallel to a certain plane), we always imply to say this about the convex hull of $A$.
-In particular, a subset $B$ of a finite set $A\subset M\simeq\Z^n$ is called its face if it can be represented as the intersection of $A$ with a face of its convex hull.
+Warning: when we say about such finite set $A$ something that makes little sense for finite sets (like having a certain dimension or a certain volume or being parallel to a certain plane), we always imply to say this about the convex hull of $A$.
+In particular, a subset $B$ of a finite set $A\subset M\simeq\Z^n$ is called its face if it is the intersection of $A$ with a face of its convex hull.

-We say that the faces $B_i\subset A_i$ for a collection of finite sets $A_i\subset M$ are said to be compatible, if there exists a linear function $\gamma:M\to\Z$, whose restriction to $A_i$ attains its maximal value exactly at the points of the face $B_i$ for every $i$. \begin{defin} A face $E\subset A$ is called a blinder if it is an edge parallel to $M^I$ and compatible with the edge $I(E)$ of $I(A)$.
+We say that the faces $B_i\subset A_i$ for a collection of finite sets $A_i\subset M$ are {\\it compatible}, if there exists a linear function $\gamma:M\to\Z$, whose restriction to $A_i$ attains its maximal value exactly at the points of the face $B_i$ for every $i$ (or, equivalently, if $\sum_i B_i$ is a face of $\sum_i A_i$).